YLalangui/prometheus-course-technofor-2023/README.md

 ````
 Running the command will kick off all the servers.
 You might notice the alertmanager server keeps restarting, but don't worry, it's not an issue for this deliverabl: We'll use Grafana to set up the alerts anyway :D. The restart hiccup is interesting, though.
 According to the official documentation for alertmanager v0.26.0 ([link](https://prometheus.io/docs/alerting/latest/configuration/#msteams_config:~:text=%3Ctmpl_string%3E%2C%20...%20%7D%20%5D-,%3Cmsteams_config%3E,-Microsoft%20Teams%20notifications)), there's an official config called 'msteams_config' designed to send alerts to an MS Teams group.
 Oddly enough, alertmanager flags an error, claiming 'msteams_config' isn't an official config.
 Yet, it's clearly listed in the official docs.
 We can ignore this issue ;)

+Once all the containers are running, head over to 'localhost:9090' and check out status/targets.
+Ensure every server is active, with the exception of alertmanager.
+Now, let's dive into creating the dashboard and alerts for our MySQL server.

+Head to localhost:3000 to access our Grafana server and set a new password.
+After updating the password, navigate to the left sidebar and select 'Connections'.
+Choose 'Prometheus' from the data sources and click 'Add new data source'.
+Just update the 'Prometheus server URL' to 'http://prometheus:9090' and click on 'Save & test'.
+From now on Grafana is using our prometheus server as data source.